NadyaLia/Bank_Service/README.md

 3. MySQL database initialized with some sample users.

 ### Functional services
-The microservice will implement CRUD operations for various entities related to banking operations.
-This
+The microservice will implement CRUD (Create, Read, Update, Delete) operations for various entities related to banking operations.
+This includes:

-includes:
+- User Module for Authentication: This module is essential for secure access to the banking system.
+It involves user authentication using a username and password, ensuring that only authorized individuals can access sensitive banking information and perform transactions.

-- Client Management: Managing client information and profiles.
+- Client Management: Managing client information and profiles, ensuring accurate and up-to-date information is available.

 - Account Management: Creating, updating, and deleting client accounts.
+The management of various types of accounts that clients may hold, providing flexibility in handling different banking needs.

 - Balance Inquiry: Retrieving account balances and transaction history.
+This feature enables clients to view their current account balances and past transactions, offering transparency and control over their financial activities.

 - Transaction Processing: Performing transactions such as transfers between accounts.

 #### User controllers
 | HTTP METHOD | PATH                   | USAGE             |